 The books represent the range of human knowledge, while the musical instruments suggest the pleasures of the senses.
 Both are seen as luxuries and indulgences of this life.

-The Silk and
+The Silk and The Sword

 The purple silk cloth is an example of physical luxury.
 Silk is the finest of all materials, while purple was the most expensive colour dye.